 The Anvil Hinge keeps the lid upright when opened, very handy when trying to get a beverage out of the cooler when you have something in your hands or need both hands to search for buried items.

 I really like that the cooler is a IGBC certified bear resistant container.
 This is great touch for camping in animal friendly areas to make sure that you keep yourself and the animals safe!
-The Engel 65 is one of the best rated coolers for going camping, hunting, or fishing.
+The Engel 65 is one of the best coolers like yeti but cheaper.

 If retro design or timeless style is your jam, then this cooler will be your top pick!
 First designed by Coleman in 1954, the 54-quart cooler looks like it belongs right in the times.

 With exterior dimensions of 14”x22” it’s not a behemoth, but neither is it compact.
 You can fit up to 85 cans of your favorite beverage or hold several two liter bottles upright.